jacek-mulawka/Statki-z-Eris-Kallisti-Dyskordia/README.md

 * various elements of the ship can be damaged (individual weapons, propulsion, rudder, depth rudder, radar, sonar, radio);
 * various types of weapons (artillery, depth charges, cannons, depth hedgehogs, torpedoes);
 * setting the depth at which torpedoes sail;
+* fired ammunition can be destroyed by hitting it;
 * a graphical indicator of the range of rotation of the weapon and the angles within which the weapon cannot fire;
 * effects of hits, damage, bullet tracers, smoke, water splashes;
 * the recoil of the barrels after firing and the effect of barrel fire with smoke;